PulseRam® – Auto Self Cleaning Vacuum Designed for Tile Removal

-Ideally, a crew should be focused on removing the tile, hardwood, stone or the grinding of the floors, not on having to continuously check to make sure the HEPA filters are cleaned as this should be done automatically.
+A crew should be focused on removing the tile, hardwood, stone, or the grinding of the floors, not on having to continuously check to make sure the HEPA filters are cleaned as this should be done automatically.
+The PulseRam® by DustRam® is the solution.
+Below are components that makeup the vacuum.

 VACUUM MOTOR AND HOUSING